microsoft/mu_plus/SharedCryptoPkg/feature_sharedcrypto.md

     ...
 ```

-Unfortunatly, due to the way that the EDK build system works, you'll also need to include the package in your component section.
+Unfortunately, due to the way that the EDK build system works, you'll also need to include the package in your component section.
 Make sure this matches whatever you put in your FDF.
 You'll also need to include a macro for the current TARGET.

 ```